-Making a choice to attend inpatient rehab is quite a struggle for many individuals.
+Inpatient treatment center is a big choice and can be a tough decision to attend.
 It is hard living away from family and staying in a facility with strangers.
-Furthermore, inpatient programs are often expensive and even unnecessary depending on the needs and diagnosis of a patient.
+Furthermore, inpatient programs are often expensive though usually covered by PPO insurance depending on the needs and diagnosis of a patient.
 On the other hand, inpatient women’s rehab centers are an absolute necessity, even becoming critical turning points on the path to recovery.
 Here are five ways on how an inpatient drug rehab treatment can forever change your life for the better.

 Self-Discovery of Co-Occurring Disorders

-Although it sounds like a negative aspect, dual diagnosis inpatient treatment centers are the best venues to discover, work through and receive treatment for other co-occurring disorders like:
+Although it sounds like a negative aspect, dual diagnosis inpatient treatment center is the best venue to discover, work through and receive treatment for other co-occurring disorders like:

 - General anxiety disorder

 - Attention deficit hyperactivity disorder